 Your rights to ask for an assessment and extra support

-If you are aged 12 – 15 and you think you need some extra support at school but no one has noticed, or you think your support isn’t right for you, you can ask your school or local council to find out what your needs are or carry out a specific assessment.
+If you are aged 12 – 15 and you think you need some extra support at school but no one has noticed, or you think your support isn’t right for you, you can ask your school or local council to find out what your needs are or to carry out a specific assessment.

 You also have the right to be given information about what the school or local council think your needs are.

-Want more help to understand and use your rights?
+Want help to use your rights?